habibcilmd-cardiologist/dr-cil/content/en/services/cardiac-stent/index.md

       answer: "Rarely.
 Medication compliance and lifestyle changes are important."
 ---

 Cardiac stent is a metal mesh structure placed to keep coronary artery stenosis open.
 It is widely used in the treatment of coronary artery disease.
-Assoc.
+Interventional cardiologist Assoc.
 Prof. Dr. Habib Çil has extensive experience in cardiac stent implantation.

 ## What is Cardiac Stent?